ancnudde/Artificial_intelligence/README.md

 When comparing the two algorithms, we could see that the accuracy of the decision tree is still below the neural network's one.

 ## 4. Conclusion
-The different approaches have good accuracy to predict the excretion of the protein into the periplasm or if the protein will stay inside the cell.
-The best algorithms between those which were tested is the neural network one with almost every time an accuracy of 99%.
-We could also conclude that the signal peptide is of great significance to predict the excretion of the protein but there is clearly an other type of signal to forestall the excretion of proteins.

 ## References

 1. Alley, Ethan C., et al. "Unified rational protein engineering with sequence-only deep representation learning." bioRxiv (2019): 589333.